Digital Marketing and Analytics

 This course is applicable to those interested in pursuing a career in marketing, in particular within the digital context.
-Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.
+Normally a first or second-class Honours degree or professional experience in the area of study is required.

 Course enquiries and applications